wireapp/wire-ios/README.md

 # wire-ios-canvas
-Canvas is component for painting and composing pictures
+Canvas is a component for painting and composing pictures